Cheshire East Domestic Abuse Hub - call 0300 123 5101

-- If your partner is harassing you (calling you every 5 minutes, coming round uninvited, etc.) you can report it to the police and they can issue a formal caution under the Protection from Harassment Act.
+- If your partner is harassing you (calling you multiple times, coming round uninvited, etc.) you can report it to the police and they can issue a formal caution under the Protection from Harassment Act.
 If he or she doesn't stop after cautioning, they can be arrested and could face up to 5 years in prison

 Domestic Violence Protection Notices (DVPN) and Domestic Violence Protection Orders (DVPO)